geetesh07/export/drill-gen/README.md

 - **src/ProjectionGenerator.js**: The main class that handles the edge projection logic
 - **src/utils/**: Utility functions for edge detection, intersection handling, etc.
-- **src/worker/**: Worker implementations for better performance with large models
 - **index.html**: A simple example showing how to use the system

 ## Dependencies